Curriculum Information Guide

 School of Business

 The Sport Management Minor is available to all baccalaureate majors, except Sport Management.
-The Sport Management minor is an undergraduate minor which consists of 18 credits - three required SMT courses, 6 credits of SMT courses at the 200-level or higher, or one SMT course at the 200-level or higher and SOC 309 Sport in Society and, three credits of PED elective courses.
+The Sport Management minor is an undergraduate minor which consists of 18 credits - three required SMT courses, 6 credits of SMT courses at the 200-level or higher, or one SMT course at the 200-level or higher and SOC 309 Sport in Society, or one SMT course at the 200-level or higher and ECO 304 Sports Economics, and three credits of PED elective courses.
 The selection of electives must be done in consultation with a full-time member of the Department.

 About Academic Minors

 Farmingdale State College students are invited to enhance their studies with an "Academic Minor."
 A minor is a cluster of thematically related courses drawn from one or more departments.
 In addition to department based minors (e.g. computer programming & info systems), interdisciplinary minors are also available (e.g. legal studies).

 Academic minors are approved by the College-Wide Curriculum Committee and the Provost.
 Students must make application for an academic minor through the department offering the minor in conjunction with the Registrar's Office Specific course work must be determined in consultation with a faculty member in the department offering the minor.
 A statement of successful completion of the academic minor will appear on the student's transcript at the time of graduation.